 Time Zones in India

-See India’s current time, IST (UTC+5:30), DST status, and compare or convert time with other countries and cities.
+View India’s current time, IST offset, DST status, and compare or convert time with cities and time zones worldwide.

 Compare And Schedule Times

 Use the visual time grid and hour-by-hour tables to compare India time with any other timezone.
-Export meeting times with ICS download or send to Google Calendar and Gmail.
+Export meetings with ICS download or send to Google Calendar and Gmail.

 DST Rules And Accuracy

-India does not currently observe daylight saving time, so there are no DST transition dates to track.
-Time data updates automatically using the IANA timezone database, including historical rule changes where applicable.
+India does not currently observe Daylight Saving Time, so there are no DST transition dates to track.
+Time data updates automatically using the IANA timezone database and historical rule changes.

 How to Check Time in India